-At Guanaceví, production will continue primarily from the Porvenir Norte, Porvenir Cuatro and Santa Cruz veins.
-Underground development of the new Milache and Santa Cruz Sur discoveries are awaiting permitting, while economic assessments are refined with a likely decision to develop access in 2015 to begin development and production to start in 2016.
+At Guanaceví, production in the first half of 2015 was ahead of plan due to higher ore grades and mining primarily from the Santa Cruz ore body, in addition to output from the Porvenir Norte and Porvernir Cuatro orebodies.
+Underground development of the Milache and Santa Cruz Sur discoveries are awaiting permitting, while economic assessments are refined.
+Guanacevi is on track to beat guidance for 2015.